arcus-azure/arcus.scripting/docs/preview/02-Features/powershell/azure-api-management.md

 ## Creating a new user in an Azure API Management service

-Signup or invite a new user in an existing API in Azure API Management.
+Signup or invite a new user in an existing Azure API Management instance.

 | Parameter           | Mandatory | Description                                                                                                                                                         |
 | ------------------- | --------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------- |